clever-cottonmouth/InterviewNavigator/C#/C#-Concept.md

 If you do not have any additional logic while setting and getting the data from a data field i.e. from a variable of a class, then you can make use of the auto-implemented properties which was introduced as part of C# 3.0.
 The Auto-Implemented Property in C# reduces the amount of code that we have to write.
 When we use auto-implemented properties, then the C# compiler implicitly creates a private, anonymous field or variable for that property behind the scene which is going to hold the data.
 Syntax: Access_specifier Datatype Property_Name { get; set; }
 Example: public int A { get; set; }

+## **IEnumerable and IQueryable**

+IEnumerable in C# is an interface that defines one method, GetEnumerator, which returns an IEnumerator object.
+This interface is found in the **System.Collections** namespace.
+It is a key part of the .NET Framework and is used to iterate over a collection of objects.

+###### **GetEnumerator Method:**

+This is the only method defined in the IEnumerable interface.
+It returns an IEnumerator object, which provides the ability to iterate through the collection by exposing a Current property and MoveNext() and Reset() methods.

+* **Current** : A property that gets the current element in the collection.
+* **MoveNext()** : This advances the enumerator to the next element of the collection.
+* **Reset():** Sets the enumerator to its initial position, which is before the first element in the collection.

+IQueryable in C# is an interface that is used to query data from a data source.
+It is part of the System.Linq namespace and is a key component in LINQ (Language Integrated Query).
+Unlike IEnumerable, which is used for iterating over in-memory collections, IQueryable is designed for querying data sources where the query is not executed until the object is enumerated.
+This is particularly useful for remote data sources, like databases, enabling efficient querying by allowing the query to be executed on the server side.

+##### **Key Differences Between IEnumerable and IQueryable in C#**

+* **Execution Context:** IEnumerable executes in the client memory, whereas IQueryable executes on the data source.
+* **Suitability:** IEnumerable is suitable for LINQ to Objects and working with in-memory data.
+IQueryable is suitable for LINQ to SQL or Entity Framework to interact with databases.
+* **Performance:** IQueryable can perform better for large data sets as it allows the database to optimize and filter data.

+##### **Choosing Between IEnumerable and IQueryable in C#:**

+* Use IEnumerable when working with in-memory data collections where the data set is not excessively large.
+* Use IQueryable when querying data from out-of-memory sources like databases, especially when dealing with large data sets, to take advantage of server-side processing and optimizations.